aktas-brs/Lackey---GUI-Automation/RunSpotify/README.md

 ## Introduction ##
 This is a simple code for running an app and making some gui operations on the app.
-In this example i run spotify and search for an album then i play a chosen song from that album.I will explain the code step by step.
+In this example i run spotify and search for an album then i play a chosen song from that album.
+Inside the Image folder i have the necessary images of the regions of spotify that the program interacts (click,type).
+I will explain the code step by step.

 ## Find the full path the spotify ##
 To do this: